 Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

-Many patients assume facelift surgery is about age.
+Most patients assume facelift surgery is about age.
 Usually it isn’t.
-The real question is whether the structural changes in your face are significant enough that non-surgical treatments are no longer producing meaningful improvement, and whether your individual anatomy fits the procedures available to address those changes.
+The real question is whether the structural changes in your face have moved past what non-surgical treatments can meaningfully improve, and whether your anatomy fits the procedures available to address them.

 I’m Dr Scott J Turner, a Specialist Plastic Surgeon (FRACS) consulting at our Bondi Junction and Manly clinics in Sydney.
-This article explains the signs that may suggest someone is a suitable candidate for facelift surgery in Sydney, why anatomy usually matters more than age, when the lower face isn’t the only concern, and what consultation determines that self-assessment cannot.
-For procedure-specific detail on the surgical options, see our facelift procedure page, the deep plane facelift page, and the technique-specific pages linked throughout.
+This article walks through the signs that often point to suitability, why anatomy usually matters more than age, when the lower face is not the only concern, and what a consultation settles that a mirror cannot.
+For the surgical options, see our facelift procedure page and the deep plane facelift page, with technique-specific pages linked throughout.

 The Six Signs That Often Indicate Suitability